Targets, Catalogs & Databases

 Supernova

 Rochester Astronomy – Bright Supernovae – Daily-updated list of current supernova discoveries with finder charts.
-Unique resource on the latest Supernova reports
+Unique resource with the latest Supernova reports.

 IAU Transient Name Server (TNS) – Official, up-to-the-minute database of newly discovered supernovae and other transients.